 The rules below take precedence over the general rules listed earlier in this guidebook.
 The seasons, bag limits and other restrictions in this section apply only to the waters listed below.
 General rules apply to all of the waters NOT listed in this section.
 (See Bag and possession limits on page 18 to learn more about catching and harvesting fish at waters that are NOT listed in this section.)

-American Fork Creek, Utah County From Utah Lake upstream to I-15.
+American Fork Creek, Utah County

 Ashley Creek, Uintah County

 From Steinaker (Thornburg) diversion upstream to the water treatment plant near the mouth of Ashley Gorge.